decentraland/old-documentation/_posts/development-guide/2018-02-15-entities-components.md

 The example above directly modifies the value of the _x_ scale on the Transform component.

-If you're not entirely sure if the entity will have the component you're trying to retrieve, you can use `getOrNull()` or `getOrCreate()`
+If you're not entirely sure if the entity does have the component you're trying to retrieve, you can use `getOrNull()` or `getOrCreate()`

 ```ts
 //  getOrNull